NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Added the option to run post encoding commands.
 • Added the Obfuscate feature, it's used to pixelate a region of the image.
 TEST: HIGH DPI, Fix Border issue.
 • Added the Spanish (Spain) localization.
-• Updated the Russian Translation.
+• Updated the Russian and Chinese (Simplified) translations.
 • It's now possible to press the enter key to load the selected project on the table of recent projects.

 ### Fixed: